A leaky faucet is not uncommon- we’ve all faced it at some point in our daily lives.

 Depending on the faucet type, you must follow a slightly different way of disassembling the faucet body.

-You must remove the small circular piece to find the cartridge using needle-nose pliers for a cartridge-style faucet.
-This piece is known as a retaining clip, and you must not damage it.
+For a cartridge-style faucet, you must remove the small circular piece to find the cartridge using needle-nose pliers.
+This piece is known as a retaining clip; you must not damage it.

 As for a ball-type faucet, use a toothless wrench to remove the cap and collar.
 After this, remove the cam washer, faucet cam and ball to find the seal and springs underneath.

-Lastly, a ceramic disk faucet requires removing the escutcheon cap to access the disk cylinder.
-Underneath this cylinder is a neoprene seal responsible for controlling the water flow.
+Lastly, a ceramic disk faucet requires removing the escutcheon cap to access the cylinder.
+Underneath this cylinder is a neoprene seal that controls the water flow.

 3. Examine The Parts And Replace As Necessary